IvanMzk/gtensor/README.md

 ## What is GTensor?

-GTensor is C++ library for multidimensional array computation, its name stands for G(eneric)Tensor.
+GTensor is C++ library for multidimensional array computations, its name stands for G(eneric)Tensor.
 Library provides `basic_tensor` class template that represents multidimensional array and various routines to operate on it, including mathematical,logical,shape manipulation,sorting,selecting,basic statistical operations, random simulation.